 Streaks refer to the lines that are naturally present in the wood.
 These do not create any hindrance in engraving, but they affect the final result.
 The streaks are visible after engraving, and they ruin the beauty of engraving.
 The streaks should be as minimal as possible to make the engraving more visible to the viewer.

-Some of the common natural and engineered wood types preferred for engraving are:
+Some of the common natural and engineered wood types preferred for laser engraving are:

-The first that you can do is adjust the power and speed settings of the laser engraving machine.
+The first that you can do is adjust the power and speed settings of the laser engraving machine when laser engraving wood.
 If the laser machine is giving off excessive power, it will definitely leave burn marks.
 High power starts burning the wood and particles from the edges.
 Thus, you need to reduce the power as low as possible.

 Speed also plays an important role in avoiding burn marks.
 If the speed is low, the laser beams will spend more time on the object and cause burn marks.
-So, the speed should be high enough to perform engraving with accuracy and reduce burn marks.
+So, the speed should be high enough to reduce burn marks.